 Proving a claim against a dram shop owner or social host can be extremely complex.
 For example, it can be challenging to prove that the drunk driver was sold or served alcohol when he was visibly impaired or that the seller or social host knew that the intoxicated person would be driving soon.

-Let Christopher J. Hudson, LLC, Help You Hold the Seller or Social Host Responsible for Compensating You for Your Injuries
+Let Chris Hudson & Associates, Help You Hold the Seller or Social Host Responsible for Compensating You for Your Injuries

 Let our experienced car accident attorneys help you hold the dram shop owner or social host accountable for their actions in selling alcohol to the drunk driver who caused your accident.
 Contact us online or call us directly at 888.795.6261 to schedule a free consultation.
 We will discuss your legal options and the next steps you need to take to pursue your claim for compensation.